vbookshelf/Offline-MedAi-Console/README.md

 ## Discussion Forum

-Please feel free to share your thoughts and experiences.
+Share your thoughts and experiences.
 Click on the "Discussions" tab above to open the discussion forum for this repo.

 <br>